 Students often wonder if their involvements outside of the classroom are impressive enough to help them get into a highly selective college.
-Is the boy who spends his weekends at a Yo-Yo competition more striking to the admissions committee than the girl who sits by a tree and writes poetry on Sunday afternoons?
+Is the boy who spends his weekends at yo-yo competitions more striking to the admissions committee than the girl who sits by a tree and writes poetry on Sunday afternoons?
 It’s all about the ways in which these students choose to present themselves.
-So, let’s think about the question this way: What do the Ivies and other highly selective colleges want to learn from a student’s Extracurricular Activities?
+So, let’s think about the question this way: What do the Ivies and other highly selective colleges want to learn from a student’s extracurricular activities?
 What kind of people do these colleges seek?

-- Interesting: It’s great to be Captain of the baseball team or 1st chair violin in the orchestra, but the reader is more interested in learning about your role in the activity and what meaning it held for you.
-Did playing baseball lead you to coach a little league team or learn more about sports statistics?
+- Interesting: It’s great to be captain of the baseball team or first chair violin in the orchestra, but the reader is even more interested in learning about how the activity developed you and what meaning it held for you.
+Did playing baseball lead you to coach a Little League team or learn more about sports statistics?
 Did playing violin in the orchestra lead you to want to compose music or learn a new instrument?

 - Engaged: How immersed are you in your activities?
 Do you offer to do research for, and practice with, the other team members in preparation for a debate?
 Do you take on multiple responsibilities at your volunteer job with the Red Cross?

 - Motivated: What kind of drive do you have?
 Do you wake up at 4:30am for hockey practice every day during the winter months?
 Do you babysit for young kids after you get home from your school day?

 - Self-starter: Have you created your own business selling snacks to other students or organized a fundraising drive for your local charity?
 Running or coordinating a business or volunteer effort to help in your community can go a long way to highlight your strengths and personality traits.

 - Leader: Are you the president of your student body?
 Chair of your Model UN team?
 Do you head up your church youth group or lead your Girl Scout troop?